Shyhyro/Shyhyro/README.md

 ### Hi there 👋

 🔭 I’m currently working on:
-- Domaine Phoenix:
-    A website for events of two gaming community.
+- Domaine Phoenix: A website for events of two gaming community.
+- Shyhyro: My portfolio for projects, arts and more.

+⚡ Fun fact:
+- I'm a real fox!
+For sure!

 <!--
 **Shyhyro/Shyhyro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.